-Prerequisites: Module I, Module II, Module III, Co-requisite: PTA 400, PTA 410
+Prerequisites: Module I through Module III, Co-requisite: PTA 400-410 Total clock hours: 96

 This course is a continuation of PTA 310.
 Students receive instruction in and develop exercise programs for medical and surgical conditions that affect the posture, spine, trunk, lower and upper extremities.
 Students will also be prepared to develop exercise interventions for pregnancy and labor.
 This course is designated to help students prepare to implement therapeutic exercise under the supervision of a physical therapist.